AlanLuu/lox-go/README.md

         - `set.isEmpty()`, which returns `true` if the set contains no elements and `false` otherwise
         - `set.remove(element)`, which removes the specified element from the set.
 Returns `true` if the set contained `element`, false if it didn't, and throws a runtime error if the element is an object that cannot be a set element
         - `set.toList()`, which returns a list of all the elements in the set in no particular order
+- A range type is supported in this implementation of Lox
+    - A range is a sequence of integers generated on demand, starting from a start value, stopping at but not including the stop value, and updating the current value using the step value
+    - Ranges are iterables and can be iterated over, yielding the generated integers.
+For example:
+        - `range(5)` yields the integers [0, 1, 2, 3, 4]
+        - `range(1, 6)` yields the integers [1, 2, 3, 4, 5]
+        - `range(6, 1, -1)` yields the integers [6, 5, 4, 3, 2]
+        - `range(2, 12, 2)` yields the integers [2, 4, 6, 8, 10]
+        - `range(12, 2, -2)` yields the integers [12, 10, 8, 6, 4]
+    - Unlike lists of integers, ranges always take up the same amount of memory no matter what the start, stop, and step values of the range are
+    - Ranges have the following fields and methods associated with them:
+        - `range.contains(num)`, which returns `true` if `num` is in the range based on the start, stop, and step values and `false` otherwise
+        - `range.index(num)`, which returns the index value of `num` in the range or `-1` if `num` is not in the range
+        - `range.start`, which is the range object's start value as an integer
+        - `range.step`, which is the range object's step value as an integer
+        - `range.stop`, which is the range object's stop value as an integer
+        - `range.toBuffer()`, which attempts to return a buffer with all generated integers from the list as buffer elements, throwing an error if an integer generated from the range object is an invalid buffer value
+        - `range.toList()`, which returns a list with all generated integers from the range as list elements
+        - `range.toSet()`, which returns a set with all generated integers from the range as set elements
 - Enums are supported in this implementation of Lox
     ```js
     enum Token {